hecatommyriagon/echo-server/README.md

     answered with an HTTP/1.0 response since most web browsers are not easily configured.

-This builds off of another project, see `echo-server/`
+This builds off of another project of mine, see `echo-server/`

 ### Building
 To build, execute the command `make` in the project directory